 guest access.
 Guest access will be granted only when a clear

 case can be made that no reasonable alternatives exist.

 The terms of access must be stated in a written agreement

-that will be kept in the Office of Instructional Technology.
+that will be kept in the Office of Academic Technology.